 2. Prescott’s Historic District

 Prescott’s historic district is located on the eastern end of downtown Prescott.
-It’s bordered by Mt.
-Vernon Street and Gurley Street and includes the fun and exciting Whiskey Row, which is located on Montezuma Street.
+Mt.
+Vernon Street and Gurley Street border it and include the fun and exciting Whiskey Row located on Montezuma Street.

 Visitors can enjoy historic buildings, beautiful homes, and some of the best hotels in Prescott when visiting the historic district.
 The homes range in style from majestic Victorians to quaint and charming cottages and craftsman bungalows.
 The area is actually known statewide as being one of the best places to visit for Halloween decorations and trick-or-treating.